-Although our work (and that of our members and partners) touch upon many of the SDGs, we are focusing our 2018 programming on SDG #11: helping to make our cities more inclusive, safe, resilient, and sustainable.
+Although our work (and that of our members and partners) touch upon many of the SDGs, we have made a commitment to focus our 2018 programming on SDG #11: helping to make our cities more inclusive, safe, resilient, and sustainable.
 Over 80% of Canadians live in urban areas, and the issues we face are shared by cities around the world, from rising inequality to the accelerating pace of climate change.

 With municipalities across Canada currently competing in the federal government’s Smart Cities Challenge, the proliferation of civic innovation labs, offices, and strategies in recent years, a growing network of grassroots civic tech groups, and both provincial and municipal elections taking place later this year, our cities (and the collective challenges and innovative solutions they represent) will be at the centre of increased attention and focus in the foreseeable future.
 There is no better time to contribute to the important dialogue around the kind of cities we want to shape, and to develop the next generation of civic leaders.